 - The College of Science and Mathematics Initiative for Biological Computation provides computational resources to seed collaborative efforts involving biological computation.
 This has complemented supercomputing resources available to faculty at the Ohio Supercomputing Center.

-- The Statistical Consulting Center at Wright State University provides high quality, effective statistical support for faculty and graduate students.
+- The Statistical Consulting Center provides high quality, effective statistical support for faculty and graduate students.

 An aquarium room and greenhouse are available, and the Wright State Woods provides 200-acres of forest and fields in which a great deal of research occurs right on campus.
 Many other field sites are available in the region including the Beavercreek Wetlands Complex, parks managed by the Five Rivers Metroparks, Glen Helen Nature Preserve, and several lakes and rivers within easy driving distance.